Are you looking for the CCQ Privacy – Offshore Countries Guideline? Click here.

 Sensitive information is a subset of personal information.
-It means information or opinion about an individual’s racial or ethnic origin, political opinions, membership of a political organisation, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices or health information about an individual.
+It means information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political organisation, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices or health information.

 The type of sensitive information we may collect from you or record about you is dependent on the services provided to you by CCQ and/or the purpose of collection and will be limited to the purpose(s) for which it is collected.
 We do not use sensitive information to send you Direct Marketing Communications (as defined in paragraph 7 below) without your consent.

 3.2.2 Consent to collection of certain types of sensitive information